 What do I do?
 I use what I know works.
 Calendula for yellow, kelp for green, and coffee and chocolate for brown.

 More Fun Soap Additions

-One herb I rely on a lot is oak moss.
-It has a natural earthy scent, stays a grayish brown and acts as a loofa in the shower.
+One herb I rely on a lot as a natural soap colorant is oakmoss.
+It has a natural earthy scent, stays a grayish brown, and acts as a loofa in the shower.
 I’ve also used a tablespoon or so of jam in a batch if I want something special, like the Vitamin C content found in strawberries.
 I use strawberry jam and get the added benefit of the small amount of sugar, which serves as a mild chemical peel due to the alpha hydroxy-like ingredients.